csiro-wsn/tutedocs/README.md

 ## Connectivity

-A set of tutorials that expose connectivity/ I/O features of Zephyr RTOS
+A set of tutorials that expose connectivity / I/O features of Zephyr RTOS

 * Tute 1: GPIO
 * Tute 2: Sensors